fbpx

 Online: Go to EFTPS.gov and follow the step-by-step instructions.
 You’ll receive a Personal Identification Number (PIN) by mail within seven (7) business days.
 Once you have your PIN, simply follow the prompts online to set up your password and begin scheduling your payments.

-Phone: Call 888-725-7879 between 9 AM and 6 PM, Monday through Friday (ET) to request an enrollment form.
+Phone: Call 800-555-4477 to speak with a live customer service agent and request an enrollment form.
 Once you receive the form, you’ll need to complete it and return it by mail.
 Your PIN will arrive approximately seven (7) business days after the completed form is received by EFTPS.
 To make or schedule a payment, have your PIN ready and call 800-555-3453.
 You will also need your financial institution’s routing number and your account number the first time you make a payment.

 To avoid potential penalties, it’s best to submit your payment by 8 PM (ET) at least one calendar day before the tax due date.